lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ![Alt text](/images/image-3.png)

 You now have a Linux machine that you can access just like an app on your windows machine.
 Just type wsl to enter linux and exit to go back to windows.
-Alternatively, Access Ubuntu directly from the recently added applications.
-It is best to pin Ubuntu to the Taskbar.
+Alternatively, access Ubuntu directly from the recently added applications.
+It is best to pin Ubuntu to the Taskbar for easy access.

 ![Alt text](/images/image-4.png)